gregorykelleher/MuHub_Angular_App/README.md

 # Getting Started

-In order to contribute to the official repository, you must first **fork** it, and in turn create your own server-side repository.
+1. In order to contribute to the official repository, you must first **fork** it on GitHub, and in turn create your own server-side repository (which is really a copy of the official repository).
+2. The forked repository only exists on GitHub and hence to be able to work on it you must clone your public forked server-side repository to your local machine.
+You can do this inside GitHub by clicking the green button marked _clone or download_ to clone the repository to your desktop.
+3. From there, you have an isolated personal public repository which serves as your own private development environment.
+You can add, commit and push as always but in order to push to the official upstream repository, a **pull request** must be invoked.
+Likewise, you can keep up-to-date with the upstream repository by pulling.
+4. A pull request can be issued from your public server-side repository page on Github.
+A pull request must first be inspected and compared before merging to the master branch of the official repository.
+Once a contribution is part of the official project, other team members can pull the integrated changes and sync their local repositories.
+5. More information can be found in the Resources section of this README.
+Otherwise, post a question in the Slack #git channel.